-Prerequisite: Carpentry I & II or consent of instructor.
-This is a course to teach the student to estimate and prepare material and labor quantity surveys by making complete cost estimates from blueprints according to building codes, specifications and local building regulations.
+Prerequisite: Carpentry I & II or instructor's permission.
+A course to teach the student to estimate and prepare material and labor quantity surveys by making complete cost estimates from blueprints according to building codes, specifications and local building regulations.
+Two hours lecture and two hours lab per week.